aravind-sadharani/chandraveena/src/pages/discography.md

 <band-camp albumid="3106704254" albumname="an-informal-baithak" albumtitle="An Informal Baithak by S Balachander"></band-camp>

+## Support the Art and the Artist

-You can download a high quality lossless audio version of this track and other recordings from my full discography over at <a href="https://chandraveena.bandcamp.com/"><inline-button background="#408294">Bandcamp</inline-button></a>.
-If you like my music, remember to follow me on Bandcamp, and consider [buying](https://chandraveena.bandcamp.com/album/an-informal-baithak-i?action=buy) an album to show your support.
+You can download CD quality lossless audio version of this track and many other recordings to be released from time to time from my full discography over at <a href="https://chandraveena.bandcamp.com/"><inline-button background="#408294">Bandcamp</inline-button></a>.
+If you like my music, remember to follow me on Bandcamp, and consider [buying](https://chandraveena.bandcamp.com/album/an-informal-baithak-i?action=buy) albums you like to show your support.
+You can also show your support by sharing the link with your friends and other music lovers.

+If you like my musical philosophy and the works of art, you support me on my ongoing musical endeavor so that I can continue to produce good musical works.
+"Support the Artist" button.

+We value your patronage.
 <br>
 <hr>